Elemental: War of Magic: Reception

 Elemental has an average rating of 53% on review aggregator Metacritic, with grades ranging from 72% to 30%.
 Reviewers criticized the game for technical issues, problems with core game concepts, and poor GUI and documentation, but praised its ambition and strategic flexibility.

 Due to severe technical problems, PC Gamer, GameSpot and GamePro delayed reviewing the game until post-release patches were available.

 Game Informer criticized the game's lack of polish and broken combat system, stating that Elemental failed to combine excellent individual features into a cohesive game.
 PC Gamer felt the game's ambition and sense of discovery were let down by inadequate AI.
 G4 said the game felt like "a work in progress", lacking documentation and polish, and called it a victim of an over-ambitious design.
 1UP.com also criticized the AI and over-ambitious design, concluding that the game "just isn't fun" due to crashes and "a poorly designed GUI".
 Tom Chick called the game "disappointingly primitive", lacking clarity and purpose, and in need of "the work it should have gotten when it was in beta, if not earlier".
 For GameSpot, Elementals "solid game foundation" and "many worthy ideas and ambitions" were impeded by a wide range of problems including frequent crashes, disappointing visuals, a poor interface, bad AI and unsatisfying tactical combat.
 GamePro felt that the game's complexity and lack of focus may be off-putting, but fans of the 4X genre would find a fun game underneath the bugs and lack of tutorials.
 IGN called the game "strangely engaging" despite its instability and inaccessibility issues, concluding that Elemental was "a game with some great ideas that just haven't been implemented as well as they could be".

 Many reviewers felt the game had the potential for significant improvement with sufficient patching, citing Stardock's track record of post-release support.

 Elementals designer Brad Wardell agreed with the negative reviews.
 He ascribed the game problems to insufficient QA process and misuse of RAM Memory and "[his] own catastrophic poor judgment in not objectively evaluating the core game play components".
-Stardock was forced into layoffs due to the unexpectedly poor launch.
+Stardock engaged in layoffs after a poor launch.